GuyHadas/Scribbble/docs/production_readme.md

 # Scribbble

 [Scribbble][heroku] is a web application that allows the design community to give feedback throughout their design process.
-Inspired by Dribbble.com, Scribbble is built using Ruby on Rails and React.js.
+Inspired by Dribbble.com, Scribbble is built using Ruby on Rails on the backend, React.js with a Flux architectural framework  the frontend, and a PostgreSQL database.

 [heroku]: http://www.scribbble.herokuapp.com